gotson/komga/next-ui/README.md

 Tasks:

-- `i18n:extract`: extracts the messages from the source into the `i18n` folder.
+- `formatjs:extract`: extracts the messages from the source into the `i18n` folder.
 This folder is what Weblate uses.
 - `i18n:compile`: compiles the translated files in `i18n` into `./src/i18n`.
 This folder is what the application uses at runtime.

 The Vite plugin [dir2json](https://github.com/buddywang/vite-plugin-dir2json) is used to load the available translation files, see `./src/utils/locale-helper.ts` for more details.